ahamedbasha-n/be_well/README.md

 ## Challenges I ran into 💻
 - Fixing Dynamic Pages within another page and maintaining right databases.
 - Authentication (Login/Logout).
-- Understanding the fucntionality of the items inside the pages.
+- Understanding the functionality of the items inside the pages.

 ## Accomplishments that I'm proud of 🏆
 This is the **First Time** I'm using [Wix](https://www.wix.com/velo) and I am very surprised with the features.
 Specially Integrating an E-commerce was a wonderful learning experience to me.